It is known as an end product of metabolism, which is a chemical waste created by the metabolic activities of the muscles.

-It is very important to periodically diagnose your kidneys if you have high creatinine levels.
+It is essential to diagnose your kidneys periodically if you have high creatinine levels.

 If your blood test reveals that you have elevated creatinine levels, you may undergo the following tests:

-- Blood urea nitrogen test : This test checks how well your kidneys are working by measuring the amount of urea nitrogen in your blood.
+- Blood urea nitrogen test: This test checks how well your kidneys work by measuring the amount of urea nitrogen in your blood.
 Too much or too little urea nitrogen often hints at kidney problems.

-- Basic Metabolic Panel Test – This is a combination of tests that assess important bodily functions.
+- Basic Metabolic Panel Test – This is a combination of tests that assess essential bodily functions.

-- Complete Metabolic Panel Test : This test is a neat panel of 14 tests, giving your doctor important information about the health of the kidneys, liver, electrolyte and acid / base balance, etc.
+- Complete Metabolic Panel Test: This test is a neat panel of 14 trials, giving your doctor important information about the health of the kidneys, liver, electrolyte and acid/base balance, etc.

-These are some common tests to diagnose high blood creatinine levels.
+These are some standard tests to diagnose high blood creatinine levels.